 (e) under the judgment or order, any person is entitled to a remedy subject to the fulfilment of any condition, and it is alleged that the condition has been fulfilled (other than where non-compliance with the terms of suspension of enforcement of the judgment or order is the failure to pay money).

 Walker Morris’ financial services clients and contacts should note that, in line with the new, amended rule, Walker Morris will now be able to resume seeking enforcement of suspended orders for possession based on payment terms without the need to seek permission and without the need to file with the court a schedule of payments due and made.

 Lenders will be pleased to note that today’s rule change should speed up the enforcement process, taking less court time and saving costs for the claimant.

-For further advice or information, please do not hesitate to contact Rob, Justin or any member of Walker Morris’ Banking & Finance Litigation team.
+For further advice or information, please do not hesitate to contact Louise, Justin or any member of Walker Morris’ Banking & Finance Litigation Team.